dournaee1/monicoin/README.md

 1. aclocal.m4: Some sort of automatically generated file.
 Some answer [here](https://stackoverflow.com/questions/1970926/whats-the-point-of-aclocal#1971156a)
 2. .appveyor.yml: Some sort of continuous integration file, looks to be for windows environments.
 The tool is made by [this](https://www.appveyor.com/docs/) company
+3. autogen.sh: Script used to generate the configure script.
+It's unclear when it is necessary to call this script or if it's even necessary.

 Litecoin Core integration/staging tree
 =====================================